 Icarus nodded and the two began to beat their wings.

 Higher and higher they rose.
 Daedalus looked at his son, who was flying like an eagle, and felt proud.
 They had escaped.

 Icarus looked around and realised that he was closer to the gods than any human had ever been.
 Amazed by this thought, he forgot his father's warning and began to fly higher.
 He was now too close to the sun.
 The wax began to melt.
-With no feathers, Icarus began to spiral down towards the sea.
-Suddenly, he hit the surface with a crash and was never seen again.
+With no forthers, Icarus hears to spiral down towards the sea.
+Suddenly, he hit the